PetrSebela/assessment-of-executive-functions/README.md

 # Initial research
 ## Executive functions
-- planning
+- planning - ability to follow individual steps to achive certail goal
-- fluid inteligence
+- mental flexibility - ability to adapt to ever changing enviroment
-- self regulation
+- inhibitory control - ability to control impulsive behavior
-- mental flexibility
+- working memory - ability to hold (short or longterm?) and manipulate information
-- inhibitory control
+- emotional control - ability to regulate ones own emotions
-- working memory
+- attention control - ability to hold focus on certain task while filtering unimportant information

 ## Initial research on existing testing methods
 There is a huge amount of methods for testing different executive functions, each with its own benefits and dissadvantages.